Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field: The emission is on the caustic

 $\bullet$ if we assume that {\em L} and {\em S} have the same intrinsic size and brightness profile, then $\mu_S \simeq \mu_L$ and the $EW_{\rm 0}$ is independent on the lens model.
 Thus, under this assumption, a lower limit on $EW_{\rm 0}$ can be found by using the very low significance detection (if not the non-detection) of the UV continuum, $m_{\rm 1500} \gtrsim 35$.
-Combined with the de-lensed \lya\ flux of $5.5\times 10^{-20}$ \ergscm\ leads to the result that $EW_{\rm 0} > 564$\AA, in the case T$_{\rm IGM}$(\lya)=1.0;
+Combined with the de-lensed \lya\ flux of $5.5\times 10^{-20}$ \ergscm\ leads to the result that $EW_{\rm 0} > 564$\AA, in the case T$_{\rm IGM}$(\lya)=1.0.
+The low significance of the HST detection prevents us from verifying whether S is extended as the arclet.

-$\bullet$ if, in contrast, we assume that the size of {\em S} is smaller than that of {\em L}, as it might be the case when {\em S} is embedded and generates the \hii\ region \citep[e.g.,][]{steidel11}, then we expect that $\mu_S > \mu_L$ and consequently EW$_{\rm 0}$ would be larger than in the previous case.
+$\bullet$ if, in contrast, we assume that the size of {\em S} is smaller than that of {\em L}, as it might be the case when {\em S} is embedded and generates the \hii\ region \citep[e.g.,][]{steidel11}, then we expect that $\mu_S > \mu_L$ and consequently EW$_{\rm 0}$ would be even larger than in the previous case.

 There is still the possibility that $S$ is located outside the lens caustic.
 In this scenario no continuum flux is expected near the \lya\ arclet.
 We could only use the non-detection in the HST data of image $a$ ($m>31.6$ at $1\sigma$), where $S$ is certainly present, to set an upper limit of $F_{\lambda}$(UV).
 Using the fact that $\mu(a) \sim 4.5$, the de-lensed magnitude limit is $m>33.2$.
 Combined with the lower limit of the magnification of $L$ ($\mu_{L}\gtrsim 80$), we obtain that $EW_{\rm 0} \gtrsim 110$\AA\ in the case T$_{\rm IGM}$(\lya)=1.0.
 Note, however, that the marginal detection of image 1 in the stacked HST images (see Figure~\ref{cut}), which could be the image of $S$, seems to disfavour this scenario.